Pro/dkim-exchange/README.md

 8. When reached, the process should stop at the breakpoint

 # Changelog
+* 28.12.2014 [2.1.3]:
+    Fix: Update aborted with error that file can't be overwritten (#73)
+	New: Remember KeySize and show correct key size for existing keys
+	New: Support for Exchange 2013 SP1 CU7
 * 27.11.2014 [2.1.2]:
 	Fix: update/install from GUI not working (ZIP extraction failed).
 Introduced in 2.1.0
 * 27.11.2014 [2.1.1]: